$ oc get managedclusters local-cluster

 compute-1 IN A 1xx.2x.2xx.1yy

-As a cluster administrator, you can create a hosted cluster with an external API DNS name that is different from the internal endpoint that is used for node bootstraps and control plane communication.
+As a cluster administrator, you can create a hosted cluster with an external API DNS name that differs from the internal endpoint that gets used for node bootstraps and control plane communication.
 You might want to define a different DNS name for the following reasons:

-To replace the user-facing TLS certificate with one from a public CA without breaking the control plane functions that are bound to the internal root CA
+To replace the user-facing TLS certificate with one from a public CA without breaking the control plane functions that bind to the internal root CA.

-You can define a DNS name either during your initial setup or during day-2 operations, by entering a domain name in the kubeAPIServerDNSName
+You can define a DNS name either during your initial setup or during postinstallation operations, by entering a domain name in the kubeAPIServerDNSName

 object.

-Your DNS name is a resolvable URI that is reachable and pointing to the right address.
+You have a resolvable DNS name URI that can reach and point to the correct address.

 In the specification for the HostedCluster